|Provision of advisory and drafting services to non-government senators.

 |Procedural scripts prepared

-During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee.
+During the year, the office provided secretariat, research and administrative support to the Regulations and Ordinances Committee and the Scrutiny of Bills Committee, assisting them to fulfil their responsibilities in accordance with the Standing Orders.

-- publication of the Delegated Legislation Monitor (every Senate sitting week) and the Disallowance Alert and Scrutiny of Disallowable Instruments Alert (updated online as required)
+- the Disallowance Alert, the Scrutiny of Disallowable Instruments and the Senate Disallowable Instruments List (updated online as required)

-Staff from both secretariats briefed several international delegations about the role and operations of the Senate legislative scrutiny committees, and conducted a training seminar for public servants as part of the seminar series offered by the Procedure Office.
+Staff from both secretariats briefed several international delegations about the role and operations of the Senate legislative scrutiny committees, and conducted a training seminar for public servants.
+In May 2010, staff from the Regulations and Ordinances Committee secretariat introduced a new training seminar for public servants on delegated legislation and the Senate.

 Public information and parliamentary research